Garmelon/PFERD/DEV.md

 ## Setting up a dev environment

-The use of [venv][venv] is recommended.
+The use of [venv][venv] and [uv][uv] is recommended.
 To initially set up a development environment, run these commands in the same directory as this file:

 ```
-$ python -m venv .venv
+$ uv sync
 $ . .venv/bin/activate
-$ ./scripts/setup
 ```

-The setup script installs a few required dependencies and tools.
-It also installs PFERD via `pip install --editable .`, which means that you can just run `pferd` as if it was installed normally.
-Since PFERD was installed with `--editable`, there is no need to re-run `pip install` when the source code is changed.
+This install all required dependencies and tools.
+It also installs PFERD as *editable*, which means that you can just run `pferd` as if it was installed normally.
+Since PFERD was installed with `--editable`, there is no need to re-run `uv sync` when the source code is changed.

-If you get any errors because pip can't update itself, try running `./scripts/setup --no-pip` instead of `./scripts/setup`.

 For more details, see [this part of the Python Tutorial][venv-tut] and [this section on "development mode"][ppug-dev].

 [venv]: <https://docs.python.org/3/library/venv.html> "venv - Creation of virtual environments"
 [venv-tut]: <https://docs.python.org/3/tutorial/venv.html> "12.
 Virtual Environments and Packages"
-[ppug-dev]: <https://packaging.python.org/guides/distributing-packages-using-setuptools/#working-in-development-mode> "Working in “development mode”"
+[uv]: <https://docs.astral.sh/uv/> "uv - An extremely fast Python package and project manager"

 ## Checking and formatting the code